jbszczepaniak/dynamodb-with-go/episode3/post.md

 ```
 ## [Query #2: Give me whole directory](#query2)

 In this query we cannot use `GetItemWithContext` because we want to obtain many items from the DynamoDB.
 Also when we get single item we need to know whole composite primary key.
-Here we know only the Partition Key.
+Here we want to get all files from the directory so we know only the Partition Key.
 Solution to that problem is `QueryWithContext` method with __Key Condition Expression__.
 ```go
 expr, err := expression.NewBuilder().
   WithKeyCondition(